Among all of your New Year's Resolutions, there is one that you should pay special attention to.

 - Listen — You'll never know what your audience wants unless you listen to them.
 I read all my emails, blog comments, forum posts and entries over on WPMingle — and I try to answer as many of them as I can.
 The reason?
 Well, first of all, I really enjoy interacting with my audience, but I also get my best ideas from this valuable feedback.
 You need to be careful with this one though … about 1-2% of any audience can typically be classified as very vocal crazy people 🙂 … so don't let these people with strong opinions necessarily determine how you drive your business.
 Instead, try to look for trends in your user's requests — if you get 1 request for something then that's one thing but if you get 100 requests for something else then you probably should do something about it.

 - Create and Sell Your Own Products — I was at a conference of bloggers a few months ago where the panel asked people in the audience to raise their hands if they had 50K or more visitors to their sites — about 10 people raised their hands.
 Then the panel asked this group how many of them were making $1,000 a month or more on their sites — only 2 hands stayed up!
 WHAT!?
 This completely floored me!
-I have a fraction of the traffic that these “big” bloggers have but they are only making a fraction of the money I’m making every month.
+I have a fraction of the traffic that these “big” bloggers have but they are only making a fraction of the money I'm making every month.
 Why?
 I promote my own products.
-If you want to make some “real” money online in 2010 then the best and fastest way to do this is by creating your own product to promote.
+If you want to make some “real” money online in 2010 then the best and fastest way to do this is by creating your own product and using social selling as a method to promote said product to gain vast reach in no time.

 - Become an Affiliate for Products You Already Use — Unless you already have a massive amount of traffic on your site, traditional Google Adsense advertising can be a waste of time.
 Revenue from promoting products and services can be much more lucrative for low to medium traffic sites.
 Most products and services these days have affiliate programs you can enroll in and make money every time someone referred by you makes a purchase.
 I would recommend using the following criteria to choose an affiliate product to promote: Do I use and love this product?
 Does this product offer a decent affiliate commission (I don't generally promote products actively unless they pay out at least $25-30 per sale)?
 Does this product convert for my audience (you generally have to just test this one out — but some products will convert better than others depending on the audience).